Balázs Gyenis

 [Back]

 I was born in the socialist Hungary of the '80s.
-Due to my father's specialization in the engineering aspects of power plants our family had the rare chance to live abroad for several years while we - me and my two younger brothers - were young.
+Due to my father's specialization in engineering aspects of power plants our family had the rare chance to live abroad for several years while we - me and my two younger brothers - were young.
 My middle brother, Zalán, was born in Kuwait; my youngest brother, Ajándok, was a baby in Turkey.
-We got exposed to new faces and new cultures early on in our lives.
+Early on we got exposed to new faces and new cultures.

-Freedom came to the country and my family decided to stay.
-We grew up in a small town, but it is the capital which I always considered home.
+Upon returning to Hungary we grew up in a small town but it is the capital which I always considered home.
 I went to high school and university in Budapest, years that I'm still very much fond of.
-Friendships, family, and language still tie me there.

 Skydiving photo